elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

   * On the repository website, go through the submission process (try to submit some dummy data) to identify metadata requirements.
 For instance, if you consider publishing your transcriptomic data in ArrayExpress, you can make your metadata spreadsheet by using [Annotare 2.0 submission tool](https://www.ebi.ac.uk/fg/annotare/), at the beginning of the project.
   * Be aware that data type specific repositories usually have check-lists for metadata.
 For example, the European Nucleotide Archive provides [sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) that can also be downloaded as a spreadsheet after log in.

-* If you do not know yet what repository you will use, look for what is the recommended minimal information (i.e. “Minimum Information about your topic”, e.g. {%tool "miame" %}, {%tool "minseqe" %}, or {% tool "miappe" %}) required for your type of data in your community, or other metadata, at the following resources:
+* If you do not know yet what repository you will use, look for what is the recommended minimal information (i.e. “Minimum Information about your topic”, e.g. {% tool "miame" %}, {% tool "minseqe" %}, or {% tool "miappe" %}) required for your type of data in your community, or other metadata, at the following resources:
   * {% tool "min-info-standards" %}
   * {% tool "rda-standards" %}
   * {% tool "fairsharing" %} at “Standards” and “Collections”